 We continue to hear that safety should never be compromised and that electricity affordability remains the core overriding concern for many.
 At the same time, in addition to keeping the lights on, it is clear our customers want greater choice and control around their energy solutions, with a strong interest in renewables and other energy-related technologies.
 These insights are shaping our plans.

-Our engagement program

-To ensure we're meeting the unique and diverse needs of our communities and customers, in a period where our industry is undergoing rapid transformation, a coordinated, performance measured, multi-channel community and customer engagement program is required.

-Most recently we have refreshed our understanding and prioritisation of the economic, social and environmental and governance topics that matter most to our different stakeholders - building on our extensive engagement undertaken previously and ongoing in 2019-20 around the network businesses' investment plans and our Regulatory Determination for 2020-25, and our network tariff reform program.

-As part of our planning process for our Regulatory Determination, we responded to our community and customer insights with a set of commitments for 2020 and beyond.
+Our engagement program To ensure we're meeting the unique and diverse needs of our communities and customers, in a period where our industry is undergoing rapid transformation, a coordinated, performance measured, multi-channel community and customer engagement program is required.
+Most recently, we have refreshed our understanding and prioritisation of the economic, governance, social and environmental topics that matter most to our different stakeholders - building on our extensive engagement undertaken previously as well as ongoing work since 2020-21, while focusing upon the network businesses' investment plans; the Regulatory Determination for 2020-25, plus our network tariff reform program.
+As part of our planning process for our Regulatory Determination, we responded to our community and customer insights with a set of commitments for 2021 and beyond.
 Our Customer Commitments:

 - Affordability we continue to seek ways to make electricity more affordable - Security of supply we're here to keep the lights on -providing the peace of mind of a safe, reliable electricity supply - Sustainability we support you in the selection of your energy solutions. - Prioritisation we continue to prioritize our investment plans, including the strategies and specific investments reflected in this report.
 For more on our engagement program go to: Chapter 3 Community and Customer Engagement